 What is the duration of the LL.M. program?
 When does the program begin?

-The resident LL.M. for the Practice of Law in the United States degree is earned upon satisfactory completion of 32 credit hours earned over two semesters.
+The resident LL.M. for the Practice of Law in the United States degree is earned upon satisfactory completion of 26 credit hours earned over two semesters.
 Students begin the LL.M. for the Practice of Law in the United States program at the beginning of the academic year in August.
 There is no mid-year admission.
 You can view the Academic Calendar here.
+Also it is recommended that you review the Supreme Court of Georgia Office of Bar Admissions LL.M. curriculum information here.

 What is the cost of the program?